bertrandlalo/offline_analysis/README.md

 ## Installation
 First, install anaconda /!\ important: use Python in version 3.6+, not version 2.7.

-open a terminal, navigates to the code folder, and type
+Open a terminal, navigates to the code folder, and type

 ```
 conda create -n offline python=3